I love tattoos and have been writing about the topic for several years.

 My favorite part of this tattoo is the shading, which works darker from the outside of the flower petals to the inner part, which is very bright colored.
 That works nice.
 The little orange part of the daisy in the middle is done very well also.

-Purple Daisy Tattoo on Shoulder
+2. Purple Daisy on Shoulder

 I like the color, and the detail of the round part of the flower with the purple inside the orange circle is nice.

-Daisy Tattoo with Ant
+3. Daisy With Ant

-Here is a very nicely subtle tattoo, which I can't identify as far as color goes, but it works great.
+Here is a very nice subtle tattoo, which I can't identify as far as color goes, but it works great.
 I like the way the daisy is designed in the middle, with the round part sticking out so nice,

 The inclusion of the ant was a nice touch, as he appears to be ready to ambush an unsuspecting little critter.